Relativistic mean-field theories for neutron-star physics based on chiral effective field theory: Microscopic Models

-where the binding energy is extracted in the traditional approach of extrapolating the semi-empirical mass formula~\cite{Myers:1995wx}.
-We note that other methods have been proposed that lead to slightly less binding, $B_\text{sat}=-(13-14)$~MeV~\cite{Atkinson:2020yyo}.
+where $\delta\equiv(n_{B}-\nsat)/(3\nsat)$ and $\alpha\equiv(n_n-n_p)/(n_n+n_p)$; $\alpha$ represents the asymmetry of the matter, where $n_n$ and $n_p$ are the neutron and proton number densities, respectively.
+In symmetric nuclear matter $\alpha=0$. $B_\text{sat}$ is the binding energy at saturation density, and $\kappa$ is the incompressibility of nuclear matter.
+The parameter values that we fit to are where the binding energy is extracted in the traditional approach of extrapolating the semiempirical mass formula~\cite{Myers:1995wx}.
+We note that other methods have been proposed that lead to slightly less binding, \mbox{$B_\text{sat}=-(13-14)$}~MeV~\cite{Atkinson:2020yyo}.
 We use the standard value for saturation density from Ref.~\cite{Bethe:1971xm}, which is still consistent with more recent estimates, $0.15\pm0.01$~\cite{Horowitz:2020evx}, and the incompressibility from Ref.~\cite{Shlomo:2006incompressibility}.
 Our choices are also consistent with the values adopted in Ref.~\cite{Huth:2020ozf}.

-(b) a representative \chiEFT\ neutron-matter EoS, which is defined via Eq.~\eqn{eq:GCR} by a set of values of $(a,b,\alpha,\beta)$.
+(b) A representative \chiEFT\ neutron-matter EoS, which is defined via Eq.~\eqn{eq:GCR} by a set of values of $(a,b,\alpha,\beta)$.
 We sample the binding energy $\mathcal{E}(n_B)$ at 16 density values in the range $(0.5\nsat, 2\nsat)$.

-For each representative \chiEFT\ EoS we use the multi non-linear model fitting function available for {\em Mathematica} \cite{wolframrep} to find the set of RMFT couplings $(g_\si, g_\omega, g_\rho, b, c, b_1)$ that best reproduce the data described in (a) and (b) above.
-The RMFT's predictions for the binding energy are calculated using the thermodynamic relation at vanishing temperature $\varepsilon=-P+\sum_i\mu_i n_{i}$ with $i=n,p,e$ .
+For each representative \chiEFT\ EoS, we use the multiple nonlinear model fitting function available for {\em Mathematica} \cite{wolframrep} to find the set of RMFT couplings $(g_\si, g_\omega, g_\rho, b, c, b_1)$ that best reproduce the data described in (a) and (b) previously.
+The RMFT's predictions for the binding energy are calculated using the thermodynamic relation at vanishing temperature \mbox{$\varepsilon=-P+\sum_i\mu_i n_{i}$} with $i=n,p,e$.
 To perform a fit and evaluate its accuracy one must associate error bars with the data points.
-We have explored several different recipes for this: $10$\% error bars on all data points; $1\,\MeV$ error bars on all data points; $10$\% error bars on all data points for pure neutron matter and a varying error between $5-10$\% for symmetric nuclear matter, where the error grows away from saturation density.
-Comparing the different results, we find that the fits are not sensitive to the choice of error bar: for example, the saturation properties of isospin-symmetric matter change by less than $1$\%.
-The RMFTs that achieve a sufficiently good fit (coefficient of determination $R^2>0.99 $) are then screened for astrophysical validity (Step 3).
+We explored several different recipes for this: $10$\% error bars on all data points; $1\,\MeV$ error bars on all data points; and $10$\% error bars on all data points for pure neutron matter and a varying error between $5-10$\% for symmetric nuclear matter, where the error grows away from saturation density.
+Comparing the different results, we find that the fits are not sensitive to the choice of error bar.
+For example, the saturation properties of isospin-symmetric matter change by less than $1$\%.
+The RMFTs that achieve a sufficiently good fit (coefficient of determination $R^2>0.99 $) are then screened for astrophysical validity (step 3).